lnknguyen/MMVM-scale-game/README.md

 # KnowYourWeight
 KnowYourWeight is an iOS project, written in Swift.
 The app demonstrates a simple way to implement MVVM pattern using Bond.

-Using a readily available backend and a scale kit, the application takes users weight when they step on the scale and display them inside a graph.
+The application takes users weight when they step on a scale.
+Data gathered from the scale will be sent to a cloud service.
+Client service will classify data and demonstrate them in a graph.
-Currently, no manual input is provided.

 You can test the application using a mock account: Username:  danhphan, Password: 123.
 ## Installation
 Install pod and run **pod install** in your terminal